MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

    > [!div class="mx-imgBorder"]
    > ![Open Analytics page](media/analytics-1.png)

-You can display [Overview](analytics-overview.md), [Engagement](analytics-engagement.md), and [Customer satisfaction](analytics-csat.md) dashboards by clicking the tab for each dashboard on the Analytics page.
-The Overview dashboard is the default AI for Customer Service Virtual Agent dashboard.
+You can display [Summary](analytics-summary.md), [Engagement](analytics-engagement.md), and [Customer satisfaction](analytics-csat.md) dashboards by clicking the tab for each dashboard on the Analytics page.
+The Summary dashboard is the default AI for Customer Service Virtual Agent dashboard.

    > [!div class="mx-imgBorder"]
    > ![Dashboard tabs](media/analytics-2.png)